 Tikta Ghrita benefits:

-Tikta Ghrita is traditionally administered as a part of Ayurveda spring regimen, because it helps to balance Pitta.
+Tikta Ghrita is traditionally administered as a part of Ayurveda autumn regimen, because it helps to balance Pitta.

 Effect on Tridosha – Calms Pitta